RicoJia/ricojia.github.io/_posts/2017/2017-01-11-math-matrix-null-space-pseudo-inverse.markdown

     $$
     A^T\bigl(\mathbf{b} - A\hat{\mathbf{x}}\bigr)=\mathbf{0}.
     $$
-- Rearranging yields the normal equations:
+- Rearranging yields the normal equations}:
     $$
     A^T A\,\hat{\mathbf{x}} = A^T \mathbf{b}.
     $$